 The requirements in the present document apply to Wide Area IAB-MT and Local Area IAB-MT classes unless otherwise stated.

-For IAB type 1-O, and 2-O, IAB-MT classes are defined as indicated below:
+For IAB type 1-O, and IAB type 2-O, IAB-MT classes are defined as indicated below:

 - Wide Area IAB-MT are characterised by requirements derived from Macro Cell and/or Micro Cell scenarios.